Skip to main content

 A conservatory arrest's duration typically varies depending on case specifics and court decisions.
 It generally remains in effect until the main proceedings finish or a court order removes it, which can take several months or years.

-Yes, a debtor can challenge or oppose an attachment order.
-They may file an objection with a court, presenting arguments against a validity or necessity of the order.
-A court will then review and decide on a challenge.
+Yes, a debtor can challenge or oppose an attachment order by filing an objection with the court.
+The debtor presents arguments against the validity or necessity of the order, and the court will review and decide on the challenge.

-There are alternatives to conservatory arrest within the Netherlands.
-These may include:
+What are the alternatives to conservatory arrest in the Netherlands?

-If a claimant loses main proceedings after attachment, they typically become liable for damages caused to a defendant.
-The attachment is raised, and the claimant may be required to compensate a defendant for any losses incurred.
+If a claimant loses the main proceedings after attachment, they typically become liable for damages caused to the defendant.
+The attachment is lifted, and the claimant may be required to compensate the defendant for any losses incurred.

-Multiple creditors can indeed place conservatory arrests on a same assets simultaneously.
-This is possible because attachment orders do not confer ownership rights but rather restrict a debtor's ability to dispose of the assets in question.
+Yes.
+Multiple creditors can place conservatory arrests on the same assets simultaneously under Dutch law.
+Attachment orders do not confer ownership rights but restrict the debtor's ability to dispose of the assets in question.

 Contact Remko